lanis-mobile/LanisAPI/README.md

 1. You can report problems at *Issues*.
 2. You can suggest ideas at *Issues*.
 3. **Contributing**: You can contribute to this project either by code or improving the wiki.
-If you're new to contributing, look [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+If you're new to contributing, look [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) and for this project there is also some help [here](https://lanisapi.readthedocs.io/en/latest/contributing/programming_help.html).

 *Also if you like this project you can give it a star.*